zZeck/GoldenEye-Recomp/README.md

 > [!IMPORTANT]
 > **This repository contains _no_ game code or assets.** It is only the source
 > that wraps the game (menus, hooks, online, post-FX, build config).
 You must
 > supply the game files yourself.
-This game never released publicly.

 ## About this fork